Feedback Optimization of Dynamical Systems in Time-Varying Environments: An Internal Model Principle Approach: Introduction

 {\bf Related work.} The field of feedback optimization stems from the seminal works~\cite{AJ-ML-PB:09,FB-HD-CE:12}, which considered the objective of steering the outputs of a plant to a steady-state that solves a convex optimization problem.
 While early works focused on static plants, a more recent body of literature~\cite{LL-ZN-EM-JS:18,LL-JS-EM:20,MC-ED-AB:20,AH-SB-GH-FD:20,AJ-ML-PB:09,SM-AH-SB-GH-FD:18,GB-JC-JP-ED:21-tcns} extends feedback optimization to dynamic plants, addressing closed-loop stability and exponential convergence rates~\cite{GB-JC-JP-ED:21-tcns,GB-JIP-ED:20-automatica}, including in sampled-data settings~\cite{GB-DL-MD-SB-JL-FD:21}.
 Constrained variants of the problem have also been explored, particularly using primal-dual dynamics and projection-based methods~\cite{MC-ED-AB:20,AH-SB-GH-FD:20,GB-JC-JP-ED:21-tcns}.
 An alternative approach employs barrier function techniques~\cite{YC-LC-JC-ED:23,GD-PM-JC-MH-25}.
 Nonconvex problems have been considered in~\cite{YT-ED-AB-SH:18,VH-AH-LO-SB-FD:20}, gradient-free methods in~\cite{ZH-SB-JH-FD-XG:23}, distributed approaches in~\cite{GC-NM-GN:24,AM-GB:25}.
 Recent developments have sought to relax the reliance on time-scale separation~\cite{MB-FD:25}.

 A central contribution of this work is the reformulation of the feedback optimization problem as an output regulation problem; this connects our work with the literature on output regulation.
 This field originated in the 1970s with foundational work on linear systems~\cite{BF-WW:76,ED:76,BF:77}, and was subsequently extended to nonlinear systems through both local~\cite{AI-CIB:90} and global~\cite{CB-AI-LP:03} analysis techniques.
 In recent years, output regulation has seen renewed interest through the lens of modern control methods; see, for example,~\cite{AI-LM-LP:12} and the recent tutorial~\cite{JH-AI-LM-MM-ES-WW:18}.
-To the best of our knowledge, this is the first work to formally link output regulation theory with the design of feedback optimization algorithms.
+Connections between optimal steady-state control and output regulation have been also recognized in~\cite{LL-JS-EM:18}.

 Finally, since the problem studied in this work is a time-varying optimization problem, it is naturally connected to the literature on online optimization~\cite{EH:16,AS-ED-SP-GL-GG:20}.
 Particularly relevant are the recent works~\cite{NB-RC-SZ:24,GB-BVS:24-arxiv,AW-IP-VU-IS:24}, which explore the use of internal models to address such problems.